 FRRR and our donor partners collaborate with ABC Heywire to help communities take action on the ideas generated by young Australians who attend the annual Heywire Regional Youth Summit.

-In 2021, grants of up to $10,000 were available for communities to adopt, adapt and act on one of the five ideas.
+Grants of up to $10,000 are now available for communities across Australia to adopt, adapt and act on one of the six ideas.

 FRRR first joined forces with the ABC in 2013 and the positive impact of the grants we’ve awarded so far is being felt in 160 rural and regional communities around Australia.
 This short video showcases how some of the ideas have been implemented to create real change.

 Please read the information on each of the three tabs below to make sure this is the right grant for your project.

 If you want to explore other grant options, please go to Find Funding Now.